 - Flowchart is the most common type of a process map.
 While this process map is less flexible, you can easily draw it by hand or in software like MS Office.
 Flowcharts are often used for the creation of workflow diagrams.

-- Swimlane diagram is similar to generic flowcharts, except it is better structured in terms of who does what.
+- Swimlane diagram is similar to generic flowcharts, except it is better structured in terms of which job title does which task.

 - Value stream map is a more in-depth alternative to the flowchart.
 It is common for lean six sigma operations, and you may find it harder to analyze at a glance.